 The Puritans and the Plague

-The diary of Robert Woodforde tells in considerable detail how the Puritan community in Northamptonshire lived and died during the outbreak of Bubonic Plague in the seventeenth century.
+The diary of Robert Woodforde (1606-54) tells in considerable detail of the activities of the Puritan community in Northamptonshire during the outbreak of Bubonic Plague in the seventeenth century.

-There were food shortages and the cancellation of events including the courts; but the puritans continued to go to church, many hundreds squeezing into All Saints, Northampton for every service, many of which lasted three hours or more.
+There were food shortages and the cancellation of events including the courts; but the puritans continued to go to church, many hundreds squeezing into All Saints, Northampton for every service which could last three hours or more.

 Robert was a member of that congregation.
 His diary for 1637-1641 has survived.